 1. Green Beans

 Green beans, also known as string beans or snap beans, are harvested when the pods are still tender, and the beans inside are immature.
-They are usually eaten fresh after being steamed or boiled, but they can also be preserved through canning or freezing.
+They are usually eaten fresh after being steamed or boiled, but you can also preserve them through canning green beans or freezing them.

 2. Lima Beans